Sitemap

 Abusing Swift’s Result Type

-type was added to Swift’s standard library a few years ago, this simple change affected how we treat completion-based asynchronous methods enormously.
-Judge for yourself: Clumsy and ambiguous completion handlers like this sank into oblivion:
+When the Result type was added to Swift’s standard library a few years ago, this simple change affected how we treat completion-based asynchronous methods enormously.
+Judge for yourself: the clumsy and ambiguous completion handlers like the one below sank into oblivion.

 func getData(_ completionHandler: (_ data: Data?, _ error: Error?) -> Void)

 In case someone doesn’t fully understand the ugliness of the method presented above, no, the problem is not (only) in multiple arguments of the closure.
-The main issue is the arguments’ nullability: Every time, you have to check both of them in order to determine whether the call succeeded or failed.
-What if both of them are
+The main issue is the arguments’ nullability: every time, you have to check both of them in order to determine whether the call succeeded or failed.
+In other words, what if both of them are nil?
+Or even worse, both are not nil?

 func getData(_ completionHandler: (_ result: Result<Data, Error>) -> Void)